-Section 13.2 - Sick Allowance Sick allowance with pay shall be as provided in Section 1.12.230 of the Tacoma Municipal Code and the Joint Labor Agreement.
+Section 13.2 Sick Allowance Sick allowance with pay shall be as provided in Section 1.12.230 of the Tacoma Municipal Code and the Joint Labor Agreement.
 Section 1.12.230 provides in part the following:

 - A. Each regularly employed full-time employee shall accrue sick leave at the rate of 3.69 hours per bi-weekly pay period for each calendar month of service.
-There is no limit to the number of sick leave hours an employee may accrue. - B. An employee separated from service due to death or retirement for disability or length of service is compensated to the extent of twenty-five (25) percent of their sick leave accruals.
-An employee separated in good standing from service for any other reason is compensated to the extent of ten (10) percent of their sick leave accruals, up to a maximum accrual of 1920 hours or one hundred twenty (120) days. - C. Twenty-four (24) hour shift personnel shall be debited sick leave at a ratio of sixteen (16) hours for each twenty-four (24) hour shift off. - D. For all other employees, sick leave will be credited and debited to each employee in the same amounts, and under the same policies governing all City employees.
+There is no limit to the number of sick leave hours an employee may accrue. - B. An employee separated from service due to death or retirement for disability or length of service is compensated to the following extent of their sick leave accruals. - Accumulated sick leave between 0 and 400 hours shall be cashed out at 25%. - Accumulated sick leave hours between 401 and 800 shall be cashed out at 33%. - Accumulated sick leave hours above 801 shall be cashed out at 50%.

+An employee separated in good standing from service for any other reason is compensated to the extent of ten (10) percent of their sick leave accruals, up to a maximum accrual of 1920 hours or one hundred twenty (120) days.

+- C. Twenty-four (24) hour shift personnel shall be debited sick leave at a ratio of sixteen (16) hours for each twenty-four (24) hour shift off. - D. For all other employees, sick leave will be credited and debited to each employee in the same amounts, and under the same policies governing all City employees.

-Section 13.3 - On-the-Job On-the-Job injury provisions shall be as provided in the Washington State Law Enforcement and Firefighters Retirement Act for employees hired prior to October 1, 1977.
+Section 13.3 On-the-Job On-the-Job injury provisions shall be as provided in the Washington State Law Enforcement and Firefighters Retirement Act for employees hired prior to October 1,

+1977.
 For employees hired after September 30, 1977, coverage shall be as provided in Section 1.12.090 of the Tacoma Municipal Code and the Joint Labor Agreement.